Let us take a detailed look at the concept of a work package to understand it better.

 What are work packages?

-While constructing a work breakdown structure through decomposition, the deliverables are broken down into progressively smaller pieces.
-This process continues until all deliverables are small enough to be considered as “work packages".
-They are the lowest level components of a WBS.
-Each work package should also be small enough to be estimated for cost and duration.
-Work packages can be scheduled, cost estimated , monitored and controlled .
+Work packages are the components that are the lowest in the WBS.
+During the construction of a Work Breakdown Structure through Decomposition, the deliverables are broken down into smaller pieces.
+This process of deconstruction continues until the deliverables are small enough to be considered ‘work packages’.
+Each of these packages should be small enough to estimate the duration and the cost.
+These packages can be scheduled, cost estimated, monitored and controlled.

 Why are they important?